Posted by at 11:36AM - Comments: (8)

-So you’re sitting around this winter with time on your numb-cold hands and a half-dozen old anchors cluttering up the basement.
-You’ve read our many reports on anchor shanks, and you’re thinking, “I wonder what kind of steel my anchor shank is made of?”
+So you’ve read our many reports on anchor shanks, and you’re thinking, “I wonder what kind of steel my anchor shank is made of?”
 You could go to the maker, but you might find, as we did, that some manufacturers consider this proprietary information—as if the strength of the steel is not worth sharing with the consumer.
 And then there’s the quality-control issue.
 In the past, some makers claimed they did not know their anchors were being made with steel that did not meet advertised specifications.

 So you decide to find out for yourself.